l10n-dev/ai-l10n/README.md

 > - Monitor progress in real-time
 > - Download files when complete with full control (delete anytime)
 > - Use the API for automation and CI/CD workflows
->
-> l10n.dev is built by developers for developers, with privacy, reliability, and quality as top priorities.

 ## Important: Working with Arrays in JSON